amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 This is the most important step in the entire flow.

-We call the **“Salesforce find existing recurring donation”** subflow and pass in:
+We call the **"Salesforce find existing recurring donation"** subflow and pass in:
 * `access_paysuite_urn`
 * `stripe_subscription_id`
 * `stripe_customer_id`